How the Simple Pump System works

 * Please note: parts not to scale.

-PUMP HEAD, WITH LEVER OR MOTOR
+PUMP HEAD, WITH HANDLE OR MOTOR

-DROP PIPE KIT
+DROP PIPE KITS

 A series of drop pipe kits reaches down below your water.
 The rest of the drop pipes are the same as the top drop pipe except there is no weep hole.
 The drop pipe kits make up most of the height of the pump system.
 All the DROP PIPE KITS (these plus top and bottom) carry water from the stainless steel pump cylinder at the bottom to the stainless steel pump head at the top.